angular/angular/aio/content/guide/router.md

 This time you'll be navigating in the opposite direction, from the `HeroDetailComponent` to the `HeroListComponent`.

-First you extend the router import statement to include the `ActivatedRoute` service symbol;
+First you extend the router import statement to include the `ActivatedRoute` service symbol:
 Import the `switchMap` operator to perform an operation on the `Observable` of route parameters.
 Then you inject the `ActivatedRoute` in the `HeroListComponent` constructor.
-The ActivatedRoute.params property is an Observable of route parameters.
-The params emits new id values when the user navigates to the component.
-In ngOnInit you subscribe to those values, set the selectedId, and get the heroes.
+The `ActivatedRoute.params` property is an `Observable` of route parameters.
+The `params` emits new `id` values when the user navigates to the component.
+In `ngOnInit` you subscribe to those values, set the `selectedId`, and get the heroes.

 All route/query parameters are strings.
-The (+) in front of the `params['id']` expression is a JavaScript trick to convert the string to an integer.Add an `isSelected` method that returns true when a hero's id matches the selected id.
+The (+) in front of the `params['id']` expression is a JavaScript trick to convert the string to an integer.Add an `isSelected` method that returns `true` when a hero's `id` matches the selected `id`.
-Finally, you update the template with a [Class Binding](template-syntax.html#class-binding) to that `isSelected` method.
+Finally, update the template with a [class binding](template-syntax.html#class-binding) to that `isSelected` method.
 The binding adds the `selected` CSS class when the method returns `true` and removes it when `false`.
 Look for it within the repeated `<li>` tag as shown here:
 When the user navigates from the heroes list to the "Magneta" hero and back, "Magneta" appears selected: